-Facts and Photos About the World's First Solar-Powered Train
+My Ride on the World's First Solar-Powered Train

-Flannery confessed people think he's "mad," but he made his personal fortune from coal mining and can obviously afford the extravagance.
+Flannery confessed people think he's 'mad'.
+But he made his personal fortune from coal mining and can obviously afford the extravagance.
 It seems fitting that a man with coal-made money is behind the world's first solar-powered train.
 Trains once relied on coal, as did Mr. Flannerty.
 Now the former mining magnate is showing the world that solar power can be a great alternative.